Over the past couple of weeks, I’ve laid out three steps to help you build a hassle-free money management system:

 In most cases, however, with individual stocks and exchange-traded-funds, you must purchase whole shares.
 So if you want to automatically invest $100 in ABC stock with a current price of $11, you can only buy nine shares and will have a $1 left over.

-One way around this is with ShareBuilder, an alternative broker owned ING Direct.
-ShareBuilder’s entire model is built around automatic investing plans, and for $4 a month you can invest a fixed amount in individual stocks as well as mutual funds (you can hold fractional shares).
+One way around this is with M1 Finance, a robo-advisor that also offers some of the flexibility of using a broker.
+M1 Finance’s entire model is built around automatic investing plans, and you can invest a fixed amount in individual stocks as well as mutual funds (you can hold fractional shares).
+M1 offers this service absolutely free, with no commission or management fees.
+It’s makes the list of one of our best robo-advisors.